 Some programs offer credits for the courses, some non-credit courses.
 Some offer ASL classes in the evenings.

-Consider your goals or needs whether you need a certificate or not, what career you wish to pursue (e.g. an interpreter, an educator for Deaf children, a counselor, a parent of your Deaf child, etc), what profession you do in your field where you have deaf clients, and such.
+Consider your goals or needs whether you need a certificate or degree or not, what career you wish to pursue (e.g. an interpreter, an educator for Deaf children, a counselor, a parent of your Deaf child, etc), what profession you do in your field where you have deaf clients, and such.